AdobeDocs/media-analytics.de-DE/help/sdk-implement/track-errors/track-errors-roku.md

 >[!NOTE]
 >
->Die Verfolgung von Fehlern im Medienplayer stoppt die Medienverfolgungssitzung nicht.
+>Die Verfolgung von Medienplayer-Fehlern beendet die Medienverfolgungssitzung nicht.
 If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd` after calling `trackError`.